yuno-payments/yuno-docs/docs/SDKs/seamless-sdk-recommended/seamless-sdk-payment-web.md

 To initialize the payment flow, create a new `checkout_session` using the [Create checkout session](ref:create-checkout-session) endpoint:

-* First, create a customer or retrieve an existing customer ID using the [Create Customer](ref:create-customer) endpoint
+* First, [create a customer](ref:create-customer) or retrieve an existing customer ID
 * Include the customer ID when creating the `checkout_session`

 ## Step 4: Start the checkout process